 Voting Standards.
-On April 24, 2023, the record date for the annual meeting, 51,912,143 shares of our Class A common stock and 750,000,000 of our Class B common stock were outstanding.
-In order to have a quorum at the meeting, one-third of the voting power of our capital stock issued and outstanding entitled to vote on the record date must be present at the scheduled time of the meeting in person or by proxy.
+On April 15, 2024, the record date for the annual meeting, 94,731,407 shares of our Class A common stock and 711,500,000 of our Class B common stock were outstanding.
+In order to have a quorum at the meeting, one-third of our capital stock issued and outstanding and entitled to vote on the record date must be present at the scheduled time of the meeting in person or by proxy.
 Each share of our Class A common stock outstanding on the record date is entitled to one vote on each of the director nominees and one vote on each other matter and each share of our Class B common stock outstanding, which are owned entirely by Intel, are entitled to 10 votes on each of the director nominees and each other matter.
 Holders of our Class A common stock and Class B common stock will vote together as a single class on all matters described in this proxy statement.
 To be elected, directors must receive a plurality of the votes cast.
-Approval of each of the other matters on the agenda requires the affirmative vote of a majority of the shares of common stock (voting as a single class) present or represented by proxy during the meeting.
+Approval of each of the other matters on the agenda requires the affirmative vote of a majority of the total number of votes of the Company's shares of common stock (voting as a single class) present at the annual meeting or represented by proxy and entitled to vote on the matter.

 Effect of Abstentions and Broker Non-Votes.
 Shares marked "withhold" and shares not represented at the meeting have no effect on the election of directors.
 For each of the other proposals, abstentions have the same effect as "against" votes.
 If you are a beneficial holder and do not provide specific voting instructions to your broker, the organization that holds your shares will not be authorized to vote your shares on discretionary proposals, which would result in "broker non-votes" on proposals other than the ratification of the selection of PwC as our independent registered public accounting firm.
-Any shares represented by "broker non-votes" are not considered votes cast or entitled to vote and therefore will not impact the outcome of such proposals.
+Any shares represented by "broker non-votes" will have no effect.
 Accordingly, we encourage you to vote promptly, even if you plan to attend the virtual annual meeting.